The minimum entry requirements are as follows:

 - Meeting weekly with trainees to discuss progress and set targets

 - Formative assessment of trainees’ practical work and portfolio

 Secondary trainees also have a Lead Subject Tutor who, in addition to supporting Subject Tutors in their work, is responsible for the delivery of the SP programme and for the final assessment of trainees.
 Within each school there is also a Professional Tutor, who is a senior member of staff, often a Deputy or Assistant Head, who is responsible for supporting all trainees within the school.

-We are offering Secondary School Direct training places in Maths, English, Science (Biology and Physics), Physical Education, MFL (French and German), Religious Studies and History and at least 4 School Direct General Primary places.
+We are offering Secondary School Direct training places in Maths, English, Science (Biology, Chemistry and Physics), Physical Education, Art, MFL (French and German), Religious Studies, Geography and History.

 We would welcome applications from enthusiastic, hardworking potential trainees who feel that they could contribute significantly to the life in a school and would enjoy the challenge of working with children and young people.